top of page

 Biography

-Artistic expression has been an important part of Amy's life since her childhood.
-It became a means for her to express and to channel her struggles with mental illness.
+Artistic expression has been an important part of Amy's life since her childhood as it became a means for her to express and to channel her struggles with mental illness and addiction

 bottom of page